Post Revisited, Reedited, Reworded, Reblogged From May 05th 2018

 These days l only have a few very specialised interests, passions and enthusiasms in comparison to all the years before me leading to the days of a youngster when l have held down many.
 Last year l was seeking a new dedicated focus, which thankfully l found with blogging or writing in a blog as l do now.

 I prefer the term ‘dedicated focus’ in consideration to ‘special interest’ personally which is a term coined and known about by many on the spectrum of autism.
-It was a term l saw in a book authored by Tony Attwood l read a couple of years ago.
+It was a term l saw in a book authored by Tony Attwood l read in 2015.
 I like it as much as like seeing puzzle pieces and ribbons when associated with autism – which trust me when l say is NOT a lot!

 Special Interest makes me think that in many ways/some ways it is somewhat demeaning to me.
 So l like my term better as that sums my behaviour up when working with my chosen hobbies.
 Because ultimately, that is what they start off as ‘hobbies.’
 Call them what you will, but for the sake of this post, l shall be referring to them as hobbies just for the very direct familiarity of it.